 - freckling under the arms or in the groin

-Treatment for NF1 includes removal of the neurofibromas for aesthetic purposes, treating the complications (seizures, high blood pressure, scoliosis, speech impairment, vision problems, and early or delayed onset of puberty), and getting intervention for patients with learning disabilities.
+Treatment for NF1 includes removal of the neurofibromas for cosmetic purposes, treating the complications (seizures, high blood pressure, scoliosis, speech impairment, vision problems, and early or delayed onset of puberty), and intervening when needed for patients with learning disabilities.

-Although neurofibromas rarely (3%-5% of cases) become cancerous, in these occurrences, surgery, chemotherapy, or radiation may be necessary.
+Although neurofibromas rarely (3%-5% of cases) become cancerous, treatment with surgery, chemotherapy, or radiation is utilized when necessary.

 NF2.
 The symptoms of NF2, including ringing in the ears (tinnitus), hearing loss, and difficulty with balance, typically develop in young adults.
 This disorder may be diagnosed earlier in children with a family history of the disease, or it may not appear until middle age in someone with a milder form of the disorder.
 Magnetic resonance imaging (MRI) in conjunction with audiometry (hearing tests) are the preferred diagnostic tests for identifying NF2.

 Treatment options include observation, surgical removal of auditory nerve tumors and radiotherapy.
 It is important that children who have a family history of NF2 be monitored at an early age to detect tumors while hearing-preservation surgery is still an option.

 Schwannomatosis.
 Treatment of schwannomas is determined based on symptoms.
 Since schwannomas are almost always benign, the majority do not require treatment.
 However, surgical intervention or pain management may be required for symptomatic schwannomas.

 |David Van Mater, MD, PhD

 |Treatment and management of hereditary cancer syndromes; general care and referrals for children and adults with neurofibromatosis|